rogmed/foundryvtt/Data/modules/force-client-settings/README.md

 This module adds a lock icons next to the client settings in the settings configuration app.
 Clicking these icons changes the behavior of the settings:

 - "Unlocked" icons mean that the settings are free to be changed by the individual clients.
-- "Locked" icons mean that the settings will be forced to those set by the GM.
+- "Half-locked (with visible keyhole)" icons mean that the settings will be defaulted to those set by the GM, however any client may optionally "unlock" these settings and adjust them if necessary.
-- "Half-locked" icons mean that the settings will be defaulted to those set by the GM, however any client may optionally "unlock" these settings and adjust them if necessary.
+- "Locked (with no visible keyhole)" icons mean that the settings will be forced to those set by the GM and may not be changed by clients.

 This allows the GM to either force chosen critical settings to ensure they will not be altered, or "soft-force" other settings that the GM finds helpful to be set to new defaults, but still let the players alter them if they choose to.
 The GM may also choose to either leave the forced settings visible, or hide all of them away from the clients, in order to reduce clutter, via a global setting.